 It was and it wasn’t.
 Over time conflicting leadership ideologies and revenue generating priorities collided — and all Swackett products suffered.
 Eventually, after 10 different Swackett apps and millions of downloads, the core team of developers and artists left to pursue other interests.
 Swackett Headquarters in Brookville, Pennsylvania closed it’s doors.

 Five years after the original product launch, Gilbert (Swackett’s original founder) launched a brand new company to bring Swackett back: sweaterjacketorcoat.com, LLC.
 This new company calls Bakery Square it’s home — the heart of Pittsburgh’s new center for technological innovation — and home to companies like Apple, Google, Uber, Carnegie Mellon University, UPMC Enterprises and Management Science Associates (MSA).

 The Swackett product line was immediately narrowed to allow a focus on core-products — in the same way Steve Jobs narrowed Apple’s product line after he returned to that company in 1997.
 More than half of Swackett’s product line was depreciated and will no longer receive updates (a complete list of Swackett apps and their status can be found here).
 All remaining apps were scheduled to be rebuilt from the ground-up and relaunched.

-Then came the modernization of Swackett’s core technologies (apps, servers, weather logic).
-Each has been been carefully re-built using state-of-the-art technology — technology built with a user’s privacy as a chief concern — resulting in new Swackett tech affectionately referred to as the IQ Weather Engine.
-All new Swackett app releases will feature IQ Weather Engine assets and logic.
+Then came the modernization of Swackett’s core technologies.
+All of Swackett’s core systems (apps, servers, weather logic) were carefully re-built using state-of-the-art tech — code designed with a user’s privacy as a chief concern.
+Affectionately referred to as the IQ Weather Engine, all modern Swackett app releases feature IQ Weather Engine assets and logic.

 A Renewed Mission